Volunteering in Ghana

 For special considerations regarding all projects in Ghana, please visit the Ghana page.

-The veterinary care project requires an additional £200 fee to help offset the costs of equipment needed for volunteers.
+The Veterinary Care Volunteering in Ghana project requires an additional £200 fee to help offset the costs of equipment needed for volunteers.
 This fee will be paid directly to the NGO along with the project fee.

 As this project deals with animals, GOAT Volunteers recommends that volunteers consider vaccination against the rabies virus.
 Please consult your doctor or travel health professional to determine if the vaccine is right for you.